Table of Contents

 3. What are the OCR options available?

-Two services that customer can subscribe to and enable; in most cases, customers need both:
+Two services that customers can subscribe to and enable; in most cases, customers need both:

-- Backlog/Bulk Upload (initial one-year minimum commitment).
-Crawls through the entire repository and processes the appropriate documents, which applies to new or existing NetDocuments customers just adding OCR to their existing repository, or a customer, due to a single event, increases its user count by 10 percent or more.
-A merger is such an example.
+- Backlog/Bulk Upload.
+Crawls through the entire repository and processes the appropriate documents, which applies to new or existing NetDocuments customers.

-- Active Monitoring (main service after the initial year).
+- Active Monitoring.
 Automatically processes documents/images as they are added or imported into the NetDocuments repository either manually or in bulk.

 4. What are the supported OCR features?